RVCC-IDMX/about-me-ao-g00298371/README.md

 ## Project Documentation:

-### "Site Designer" and "Quick Facts" Sections:
+### "Site Designer" and "Personal Facts" Sections:

-The first part of my project that I built were the "Site Designer" and "Quick Facts" (formerly "Hobbies") sections.
+The first part of my project that I built were the "Site Designer" and "Personal Facts" (formerly "Quick Facts/Hobbies") sections.
 Being that I was a first-time web designer and had no idea what I was doing, these sections were seminal to my understanding of basic HTML and soon later, basic CSS.

 #### Logo: